-1.6.6 Each team is responsible for their own rescue kit system, including bringing the rescue kits to the competition.
-The team captain is responsible for loading the rescue kits onto their robot and clearing the field with the referee's/judge's authorization after the end of the run.
+1.6.5 Each team is responsible for their own rescue kit system, including bringing the rescue kits to the competition.
+The team captain is responsible for loading the rescue kits onto their robot and collecting it from the field with the referee's/judge's authorization after the end of the run.